TSPulse: Tiny Pre-Trained Models with Disentangled Representations for Rapid Time Series¶

 TL;DR¶

-This paper proposes TSPulse, an ultra-lightweight time series pre-trained model with only 1M parameters, which surpasses models 10–100× larger on four tasks — classification (+5–16%), anomaly detection (+20%), imputation (+50%), and similarity retrieval (+25%) — through dual-space masked reconstruction and dual-embedding disentanglement.
+Ours proposes TSPulse, an ultra-lightweight time series pre-trained model with only 1M parameters.
+Through dual-space masked reconstruction and dual-embedding disentanglement strategies, it outperforms models 10-100 times larger in four major tasks: classification (+5-16%), anomaly detection (+20%), imputation (+50%), and similarity retrieval (+25%).

 Background & Motivation¶

-Time series analysis encompasses diverse downstream tasks including forecasting, anomaly detection, imputation, classification, and retrieval.
-Inspired by successes in NLP and CV, the time series community has increasingly explored large-scale pre-trained models:
+Time series analysis encompasses various downstream tasks such as forecasting, anomaly detection, imputation, classification, and retrieval.
+Recently, drawing inspiration from success in NLP and CV, the time series community has explored large-scale pre-trained models:

-Core problem: Existing pre-trained models have massive parameter counts (hundreds of millions to billions), leading to prohibitively high deployment and fine-tuning costs.
-TTM demonstrates that compact models with 1–5M parameters can achieve competitive performance on forecasting, but this advantage is limited to that task.
+Key Challenge: Existing pre-trained models have massive parameter counts (hundreds of millions to billions), leading to high deployment and fine-tuning costs.
+While TTM proved that compact models with 1-5M parameters can provide competitive performance in forecasting, they are limited to that specific task.

-Research gap: Can a ~1M-parameter pre-trained model be constructed that simultaneously achieves state-of-the-art performance across multiple non-forecasting diagnostic tasks?
+Goal: Can a pre-trained model with ~1M parameters be constructed to achieve SOTA across various non-forecasting diagnostic tasks?

 Method¶